 A Tether spokesperson tells CoinDesk: “Given the excruciatingly detailed procedures Friedman was undertaking for the relatively simple balance sheet of Tether, it became clear that an audit would be unattainable in a reasonable time frame.”

-January 31, 2018 — As the price of bitcoin plummets, tether issuance takes on a rapid, frenzied pace.
+January 31, 2018 — The 2017 bitcoin bubble has burst.
+As the price of BTC plummets, tether issuance takes on a rapid, frenzied pace.
 In January, Tether issues 850 million USDT, more than any single month prior.
 Of this, roughly 250 million were created during a mid-month bitcoin price crash.

 February 2018 — an ex-NFL owner named Reginald Fowler registers a company called Global Trading Solutions LLC.
 He goes on to set up bank accounts under the company’s name at HSBC.
 (Pay attention to these names.
 They are about to become very important.)